paulgovan/BayesianNetwork/README.md

 # Example
 ## Dashboard
 Launching the app brings up the *Dashboard*.
-The *Dashboard* is basically a landing page that includes a brief introduction to the app and as well as value boxes for both the number of *nodes* and *arcs* in the network.
+The *Dashboard* is basically a landing page that includes a brief introduction to the app and as well as value boxes that show both the number of *nodes* and *arcs* in the network.

 ![Dashboard](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Dashboard.PNG?raw=true)